MadBrozzeR/queue/README.md

         this.queue.trigger('success', this.params.data);
       }
     } else {
-      // Response is incomlete.
-Wait for next chunk and restart timer. this.resetTimeout();
+      // Response is incomplete.
+Restart timer and wait for next chunk. this.resetTimeout();
     }
   },